midnightntwrk/midnight-wallet/wallet-engine/README.md

-# Midnight Wallet
+# Midnight wallet

-## Installation
+## Installing

-The Midnight Wallet is available as an NPM package with the namespace `@midnight-ntwrk/wallet`.
-It can be installed using any Node package manager, such as yarn.
-To install the package using yarn, please execute the following command:
+The Midnight wallet is provided as an NPM package under the namespace `@midnight-ntwrk/wallet`.
+You can install it using any node package manager, including Yarn.
+To install the package using Yarn, run the following command:

 `yarn add @midnight-ntwrk/wallet`

-## Important information!
+## Important information

-The wallet utilizes the `@midnight-ntwrk/zswap` library to manage its local state and build transactions.
-The serialization formatting, which ensures that transactions are processed correctly based on the network they belong to (e.g., testnet or mainnet), depends on the Network ID set in the library's context.
+The wallet uses the `@midnight-ntwrk/zswap` library to manage its local state and construct transactions.
+The serialization formatting, which ensures transactions are processed correctly depending on the network (eg, testnet or mainnet) they belong to, relies on the network ID set in the library's context.

-When instantiating the wallet in any context, it is crucial to set the appropriate Network ID.
-To achieve this, import the `setNetworkId` function from `@midnight-ntwrk/zswap` and invoke it before creating the wallet instance.
+When setting up the wallet in any context, it's essential to configure the appropriate network ID.
+To do this, import the `setNetworkId` function from `@midnight-ntwrk/zswap` and call it before initializing the wallet instance.

-For more information on available Network IDs, please refer to the [relevant section](https://docs.midnight.network/develop/reference/midnight-api/zswap/#network-id).
+For more information on available network IDs, please refer to the [relevant section](https://docs.midnight.network/develop/reference/midnight-api/zswap/#network-id).

-Below, you can find an example how to set the Network ID for the DevNet network:
+Below is an example of how to set the network ID for the devnet network:

 ```ts
 import { setNetworkId, NetworkId } from '@midnight-ntwrk/zswap';